nextflow-io/training/docs/nf_develop/4_pipeline.md

 The `TEMPLATE` branch is used by the `nf-core sync` command to integrate template changes to your pipeline.
 You should **never** modify the `TEMPLATE` branch as any changes will likely disrupt the syncing functionality.

-You will learn more about the `TEMPLATE` branch in later sections.

 ### Installing the `fastp` module

-The `nf-core modules list` command can be used to list modules in your local pipeline or the nf-core remote repository.
+The `nf-core modules list` command can be used to show the modules in your local pipeline or the nf-core remote repository.

 ```
 nf-core modules list remote